 As a nurse, I’ve been in thousands of surgical procedures, and I know precisely what the doctor is going to do before he does it.
 I might even be tempted to say I could do the procedure myself, but it would NOT be good to communicate confidence in this area.

-Saying that we lack confidence could be a great first step in your journey to self-esteem that is natural.
+Saying that we lack confidence could be a great first step in your journey to healthy self-esteem that is natural.
 Let’s let it be OK to say we aren’t skilled in an area.

 I think we would all agree that pseudo-confidence is a dead-end.
 Once someone is discovered pretending to have confidence in an area they don’t, it discredits them socially.
 But is confidence overrated?
-See if you agree with me on this.
-Read this article.

 When it comes to learning a new skill, you need just the right amount of confidence.
 Too much and you don’t think you need to learn it and too little you might think you can’t learn.

-Since we have determined that confidence is rooted in action and said another way could be seen as faith based on understanding in action, we are left with the question about self-esteem.
+Since we have determined that confidence is rooted in faith and said another way could be seen as faith based on understanding in action, we are left with the question about self-esteem.
 I’d like to define self-esteem as self-respect or better yet… self-love.

-In the book Mastery of Love by Don Miguel Ruis, the author mentions that you will never let anyone abuse you to a higher extent than you will abuse yourself.
+In the book Mastery of Love by Don Miguel Ruiz, the author mentions that you will never let anyone abuse you to a higher extent than you will abuse yourself.
 I think this is a good place to start when we evaluate our own self-esteem.

 Pay attention to how you talk to yourself when something goes wrong, you might notice the internal dialogue contains words that you quite possibly would never say to anyone else.